CheckOut

 Wire Baskets

-Wire baskets can be installed on doors that are at least 14 inches wide.
+A wire basket can be added to a kitchen base cabinet door that is at least 14 inches wide.
 Generally, this means they can be installed on single-door cabinets that are at least 17 inches wide and on double-door cabinets that are at least 32 inches wide.
 We can no longer install these for you, but you can buy them in the accessories section.

 unfinished kitchen cabinet with wire basket